-Variation in the probability of nest survival among Peregrine Falcons and Rough-legged Hawks was poorly explained by distance to nearest neighbor, distance to disturbance, and an interaction between them (Table 6-6, Figure 6-5, Figure 6-7).
-In general, model performance was improved by allowing intercepts to randomly vary according to nest sites and years, and further improved by adding a spatial correlation structure.
-For Rough-legged Hawks, the top model included random intercepts for year and brood.
-However, the model with a fixed spatial correlation structure had a delta AIC of 0.1; therefore a visualization of the spatial structure was included for reference in Figure 6-8.
+Variation in the probability of nest survival among Peregrine Falcons and Rough-legged Hawks was poorly explained by distance to nearest neighbor, distance to disturbance, and NDVI (Table 6-6, Figure 6-5, Figure 6-7).
+In general, model performance was improved by adding a spatial correlation structure.
+For Rough-legged Hawks, the top model included a spatial correlation structure that changed with each year, Figure 6-8.
 For Peregrine Falcons, nest survival was best explained by a spatial correlation structure that remained fixed among all years.
 Nest survival models for both species benefitted from the inclusion of random spatial correlation, indicating spatial patterns throughout the RMA (Figure 6-6 and Figure 6-8).
 Potential sources of spatial correlation include variation in food availability, environmental conditions, disturbance effects not captured by fixed variables, or various combinations of all three.

 Table 6-6 Model selection results for nest survival of Peregrine Falcons and Rough-legged Hawks within the Raptor Monitoring Area.